 (7) If a child is playing with paint make sure the paint will not peel off.

-Make sure all toys include dolls are flame retardant.
-This can be toy safety issue for your child.
+Make sure all toys include dolls that are flame retardant.
+This can be a toy safety issue for your child.

 (10) Check the rating of the toy or the video game.

 There are many toys including video games that may be passing along harmful messages to children.
-Be sure that your child has a toy that is age appropriate for them and complies with normal Toy safety guidelines.
-Do not let them play with those ones that may have a harmful massage or promote violent images that can be harmful to the child.
+Be sure that your child has a toy that is age-appropriate for them and complies with normal Toy safety guidelines.
+Do not let them play with those ones that may have a harmful message or promote violent images that can be harmful to the child.
 Following these guidelines can help keep your child safe.